 - Wash on warm or hot.

 - Tumble dry on low heat.
 The dryer is actually helpful for natural fiber diapers to quilt them and make them softer.
 This makes them more absorbent.
 It is recommended to use the dryer after washing until they have reached their full absorbency, usually after 10 washes.

-- Repeat this 3-5 times.
+- Repeat this 4-6 times.
 Remember that they won’t be fully absorbent until they have been washed and dried about 10 times.
 However, you don’t have to do ALL 10 WASHES before you start using them.
 Aim for about 6 or so, and just remember that they will continue to get more absorbent over time.